What are they?

 The female lays eggs in a pouch underneath her body.
 After about three weeks, the eggs hatch and young woodlice emerge.
 The young look like smaller versions of the adults and regularly shed their shells as they grow.

-In the UK woodlice breed during the summer months only, producing between six to two hundred young in a season and have a lifespan of between one and four years.
+In the UK woodlice breed during the summer months only, producing between six and two hundred young in a season and have a lifespan of between one and four years.

 Can I treat them?